 - ii. non-regular employees with two (2) calendar years of service working at fifty (50%) percent workload or greater, as defined in the applicable local agreements. - (b) Employees who meet the service requirements of (4a) above and have not had appointments renewed are eligible for listing on the Registry. - (c) Length of Listing: An employee listed on the Registry may continue to be listed until the earlier of: - i. recall or reappointment to equivalent employment at the institution from which the person was laid off or was not reappointed. - ii. obtaining equivalent employment as a result of being listed on the Registry. - iii. the expiration of the employee's recall rights or two (2) years from the date of registration, whichever is later. - (d) Implementation - i.
-An employee applies for listing through his/her their Employee Relations Department by completing the PSEA Registry of Eligible Employees form (Appendix E2 - Form 2). - ii.
+An employee applies for listing through their Employee Relations Department by completing the PSEA Registry of Eligible Employees form (Appendix E2 - Form 2). - ii.
 The institution will immediately forward the completed form to the PSEA who will list eligible employees on the Registry. - iii.
-A registrant is responsible to ensure that the information on the Registry is current and to notify immediately the Employer and the local union if she/he they is are no longer available for employment through the Registry. - (e) Employees Not Eligible i. had their employment terminated for just and reasonable cause;
+A registrant is responsible to ensure that the information on the Registry is current and to notify immediately the Employer and the local union if they are no longer available for employment through the Registry. - (e) Employees Not Eligible